libaudioverse/libaudioverse/readme.md

 NOTE: This is pre-alpha and supports Windows and Linux.
 Mac is planned.

+##Licensing##

+Libaudioverse is dual-licernsed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) and [the Gnu General Public License, Version 3 or Later](http://www.gnu.org/licenses/gpl-3.0.en.html).
+This means that you may use this code under the terms of either license.
+Specific information on copyright canb be found in the file `LICENSE`, a copy of the Mozilla Public License version 2.0 in the file `license.mpl`, and a copy of the Gnu General Public License version 3 in `license.gpl`.

 ##Documentation and Examples##

 There are two sources of Libaudioverse documentation.